Palermo-Justice/palermo_justice_fronted/core/src/main/kotlin/com/badlogic/palermojustice/server/readme.txt

-Main APIs toamange for the backend:
+Main APIs to manage for the backend:
 Creation of a new lobby
 Access to a lobby using code
 Join a lobby